 Dehydration

 It's important to drink adequate water when you're hiking in hot weather to prevent dehydration.
-Dehydration can leave you feeling crummy and possibly contribute to other heat-related illnesses, such as cramps, heat exhaustion and heat stroke.
+Dehydration can leave you feeling crummy and possibly contribute to other heat-related illnesses, such as cramps and heat exhaustion.

 Overhydration